Privacy notice and cookies

 To learn more about how we use, manage and maintain confidentiality of your information, please speak to the health professionals dealing with your care.

-There are two types of cookie you may encounter:
+There are two main types of cookies you may encounter:

-Browsealoud: Our website uses the Browsealoud plugin which allows text on the page to be read aloud.
-Cookies may be set to store information and preferences when using the plugin.
-To find out more please visit Texthelp.
+Browsealoud (ReachDeck) toolbar: Our website uses the Browsealoud plugin, which reads text aloud.
+Cookies may store your preferences and settings for this tool.
+To find out more, visit Texthelp.

 How to control and delete cookies